 For this recipe, you will need unsweetened chocolate.
 Melt that into the milk as it warms and add a little sugar and vanilla.
 There are many ways you can enhance this steaming cup and you'll use this method for making almost every other hot chocolate, so it's great practice.

 02 of 14

-Also called chocolate caliente, Mexican hot chocolate requires a very special type of chocolate.
+Also called chocolate caliente, authentic Mexican hot chocolate requires a very special type of chocolate.
 Chocolate de mesa is dark cacao flavored with sugar and cinnamon and the spice adds an instant upgrade to this favorite drink.

 The chocolate can be found at many stores and some brands offer options with even more spices added.
 Bringing in a little chili pepper gives it a nice kick and if you can create the luscious espuma froth on top of your cup, it's even better.

 03 of 14